-Does not include feral animals.
-More broadly this measure is intended to reflect animals that can be reasonably reclaimed by their owner.
+As such this measure is intended to reflect animals that can be reasonably reclaimed by their owner and does not include feral animals.

-AM3 - Cost of animal management service per registered animal (retired see AM6)
+AM3 - Cost of animal management service per registered animal - As of July 1 2019, AM3 has been replaced by AM6.

-As of July 1 2019, AM3 has been replaced by AM6.
-Councils are no longer required to report to this indicator.
+AM4 - Animal management prosecutions - As of July 1 2019, AM4 has been replaced by AM7.